The Momentum Formula: Stop the Revenue Leaks Stalling $10K–$20K Operators at $12K

 One consultant spent 9 months with 12 active projects.
 Finished zero.
 Made no money from any of them.
 Burned out.
 Took 2 months off.

-When he came back, we picked 2 projects, finished both in 6 weeks, made $18K.
+When he came back, we picked 2 projects, finished both in 6 weeks, and made $18K.
 The other 10 projects?
 Still sitting there, unfinished, worthless.

 Those 9 months: 1,800 hours of work (50 hours weekly) = $0 revenue = $0/hour rate.